Understanding Minnesota Whiskey Plates

 Once the police impound your regular plates, you must apply for whiskey plates if you hope to drive your car again.
 Fortunately, you do have an alternative: you can petition the court to have the impoundment order reversed.

-Because you have only a limited time to challenge an impoundment order, contacting a criminal defense lawyer may be in your best interest.
+Because you have limited time to challenge an impoundment order, contacting a criminal defense lawyer may be in your best interest.
 An experienced DWI lawyer understands the process and can protect your legal rights.

 Call us today to schedule your free consultation.